Randy0717/MA-BMCQL/README.md

 However, to implement and test the codes, you have to follow the official gudiance of OSRM to use docker to create local server.
 The links are provided in our paper.

-After completing the OSRM guidance, you may run the codes by running test_osrm_2.py, which will print out the route total time for each destination and also show the visualization of the route

 # C. Transitions
 For offline training comparisons, we pre-collect the vehicle transitions by running greedy ride-pooling policy with 20% chance to explore (which is labeled as medium in our paper) for Mondays to Fridays, we also ran the online trained ILPDDQN policy with 10 percent chance to explore to get a 'good' transition dataset for Wednesday.